magpiemodel/magpie/README.md

 See file `AUTHORS`

 ## CHANGELOG
-See log on GitLab (https://gitlab.pik-potsdam.de/landuse/magpie)
+See log on GitHub (https://github.com/magpiemodel)